 Award: BEST WI-Fi

-WHY WE LIKE IT: This printer has built-in Wi-Fi, which enables printing documents directly from smartphones and from the cloud.
+WHY WE LIKE IT: This printer has built-in Wi-Fi, enabling printing documents directly from smartphones and the cloud.
 With a multifunction design, this device also scans and copies seamlessly.

 The Canon TS8220 printer boasts multifunction abilities that will suit users with heavy document workloads.
-With a black ISO print speed of 15.0 ipm and 10.0 ipm for color documents, the printer is ideal for moderate-traffic printing stations.
-Featuring integrated Wi-Fi tech, this printer works with the Canon Print app for generating attractive documents.
+The printer is ideal for moderate-traffic printing stations with a black ISO print speed of 15.0 IPM and 10.0 IPM for color documents.
+Featuring integrated Wi-Fi tech, this printer works with the Canon Print app to generate attractive documents.
 It also supports Bluetooth printing, AirPrint, and Mopria Print Service.
 However, this printer is difficult to configure with Mac devices.

 In addition to printing, this Canon TS8220 printer also scans and copies documents for convenient all-in-one use.
 It has an SD card slot that will especially favor users printing photos from Canon cameras.
 A 4.3-inch touchscreen LCD on this model allows managing settings easily.
-The printer is available in black, white, and red designs for flexibility.
+For flexibility, the printer is available in black, white, and red designs.
 This printer has a six-color Individual Ink System that produces great documents and allows convenient cartridge replacement.

-Canon Inc. is one of the oldest and most successful optical and imagining companies in the world.
+Canon Inc. is one of the world’s oldest and most successful optical and imagining companies.
 The company is headquartered in Tokyo, Japan, and traces its origins all the way back to 1937.
-Three men started the Precision Optical Instruments Laboratory in 1933, which eventually led to the formation of Precision Optical Instruments, Co., Ltd. company in 1937.
+Three men started the Precision Optical Instruments Laboratory in 1933, eventually forming Precision Optical Instruments, Co., Ltd. company in 1937.